 Poetry Month at TheBody.com: HIV/AIDS-Related Poems From Our Readers

-April is National Poetry Month in the U.S., so throughout the month, TheBody.com collected reader submissions of poetry about living with, or being affected by, HIV/AIDS.
-Here are those poems.
+April is National Poetry Month in the U.S., so throughout the month TheBody.com will be collecting original poems about living with, or being affected by, HIV/AIDS.
+You can read, enjoy and comment on all the poems here.
+Thanks to everybody who submits!

 Poems From Our Readers